GauSyu/gausyu.github.io/_pages/Research.md

 ### Research interesting

-My current research focuses on p-adic representations and Bruhat-Tits buildings.
-More precisely, I'm interested in the stable simplices in the Bruhat-Tits building obtained from a p-adic representation.
+My current interests are Bruhat-Tits buildings and p-adic representations.
+More precisely, I focus on problems in Bruhat-Tits buildings which are related to stable vertices.
+My recent result is about simplicial distance on Bruhat-Tits buildings.

 Other interests include algebraic topology, chiral algebras, D-modules, higher category theory, homotopical algebras, mathematical physics, p-adic geometry, representation theory, transcendental number theory, etc.